Trisdoan/SQL/Marketing_Analytics/Solving Approach.md

 1. Creating complete dataset which joins essential tables.
 2. Calculate customer rental counts for each category.
 3. Calculate total films each customer watched.
-4. Identify top 2 categories for each customer
+4. Identify top 2 categories for each customer.
 5. Calculate average rental count
 6. Identify percentile for each customer's top category film count
 7. Generate first top category insight => Shows how many more film each customer watched more than average customer